andy489/Introduction_to_Programming_CPP/Tasks.md

 ## 4. Arrays

+**4.01.** Write a function which takes two arguments - an array and its size and prints all elements of the array on the console.

-**4.01.** Write a program which asks the user to enter n - the number of numbers he will enter.
+**4.02.** Write a program which asks the user to enter n - the number of numbers he will enter.
 Then the program should ask for n numbers and print the contents of the array in reverse.

    Example input | Example output
    ------------- | --------------
    4 2 4 6 8 | 8 6 4 2
    5 1 0 1 0 -1 | -1 0 1 0 1

-**4.02.** Write a program which asks the user to enter n - the number of numbers he will enter.
+**4.03.** Write a program which asks the user to enter n - the number of numbers he will enter.
 Then the program should ask for n numbers and print only the even numbers.

    Example input | Example output
    ------------- | --------------
    4 1 2 3 -4 | 2 -4
    5 1 3 0 7 9  | 0

-**4.03.** Write a program which asks the user to enter n - the number of numbers he will enter.
+**4.04.** Write a program which asks the user to enter n - the number of numbers he will enter.
 Then the program should ask for n numbers and print only the numbers that are smaller than the average of all numbers.

    Example input | Example output
    ------------- | --------------
    7 1 2 3 4 5 6 7 | 1 2 3
    5 -2 4 -3 6 8  | -2 -3

-**4.04.** Write a program which asks the user to enter n - the number of numbers he will enter.
+**4.05.** Write a program which asks the user to enter n - the number of numbers he will enter.
 Then the program should ask for n numbers and print the maximum and minimum of them.

    Example input | Example output
    ------------- | --------------